tbroyer/gwt-relocation-tests/README.md

 with additional Gradle Module Metadata for `org.gwtproject:gwt-user:2.10.0` and `org.gwtproject:gwt-dev:2.10.0`, except without Grade Module Metadata for the libraries.

+### Experimet #7

+The `experiment-7` repository is the same as `experiment-2` with an additional 2.11.0 version for `org.gwtproject`.
+The BOM references `com.google.gwt:*:2.10.0` to test behavior for the next release, without having to release `com.google.gwt` again.
+Libraries have a version 3.0.0 depending on 2.11.0.

 ## Projects

 When running Maven commands, `-Dmaven.repo.local=.repository` is automatically used to avoid polluting your local repository and make things easier to clean